-You can access up to 12 hours of FDR services - which includes Preparation For Mediation and Voice of Child Specialist - over a 12 month period.
+You are also welcome to come back to mediation.
+You can access up to 12 hours of FDR services - which includes Preparation For Mediation and in some cases a Voice of Child - over a 12 month period.

 If you reach an agreement at mediation you are able to either keep this private or apply to the court to have it made into an Order at which stage it becomes legally enforceable.